Moulik24/Phonology-Project/README.md

-# Phonology-Project
+# Japanese Pronunication Using Finite State Transducers
-This is my term project for Advanced Phonology, Ling 510, at UW-Madison. <br>
+This is my term project for Advanced Phonology, Linguistics 510, at UW-Madison. <br>
 This project implements a read-eval-print loop (REPL), where the user enters a Japanese word in its romanized, or English, spelling, and the output suggests how that word would be pronounced.
-Currently, we are only considering the effects of Nasal Assimilation, which is how the sound **n** changes, and High Vowel Devoicing, which is how the sounds **i** and **u** change in certain sound environments. <br>
+Currently, we are only considering the effects of [Nasal Assimilation](#nasal-assimilation), which is how the sound **n** changes, and [High Vowel Devoicing](#high-vowel-devoicing), which is how the sounds **i** and **u** change in certain sound environments. <br>
-To do this, I used the **foma** C-library ([see documentation](https://code.google.com/archive/p/foma/)). foma allowed me to create [Finite State Transducers](https://en.wikipedia.org/wiki/Finite-state_transducer) just by supplying Regular Expressions.
+To do this, I used the **foma** C-library ([see documentation](https://code.google.com/archive/p/foma/)). foma allowed me to create [Finite State Transducers](https://en.wikipedia.org/wiki/Finite-state_transducer) just by supplying [Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression).
 An input Japanese word is then run through a Finite State Transducer to get the output suggesting its pronunciation.
 See the [foma github page](https://fomafst.github.io/) for more information.<br><br>

 Let's try a simple word. 散歩 (さんぽ) 'walk; stroll' has romanized spelling *sanpo.* We put this into the REPL:
 ```